Use opportunities in conversation

 When you talk about bullying, focus on more appropriate ways to act with others and positive ways to get on with other people.

-Children can change the way they behave with support from parents and teachers.
+Children can modify their behaviour with support from parents and teachers.
 If the labels of 'bully' or 'victim' stick, it can make it harder for them to change.
 Using these words can suggest that bullying and being bullied are due to unchangeable things about the children involved.

 The labels of 'bully' or 'victim' can also cause further harm if a child accepts them as part of their social identity.